integrated-application-development/delphilint/README.md

 has been a longer time, check the progress of the scan in the logs at `%APPDATA%\DelphiLint\logs\delphilint-server.log`.
 If a problem seems to have occurred, the server can be restarted with `DelphiLint > Restart Server`.

-## Contributing

-To request a new feature or submit a bug, please create an issue and clearly state your request or problem.
-Even if you are planning to submit a pull request, please create an issue first so it can be discussed if necessary.

-To contribute, please create a pull request, link it to an existing issue, and clearly state what your change is.
-Please ensure that any Delphi code follows the same style as the existing code, and that running `mvn verify` in the `/server` directory succeeds with no changes generated.